-Michael Baehl, Council Member

-Bruce Baker, Council Member

-Justin Rutledge, Council Member
+Michael Baehl, Council Member Justin Rutledge, Council Member Randy Rankin, Council Member

 The Town Council meets on the second Tuesday of each month at the Poseyville Town Hall located at 38 West Main Street, at 5:30 P.M.
 The meeting is open to the public.
+Please note that meeting dates may occasionally change due to scheduling conflicts or other unforeseen circumstances.
+All official dates are listed on the published meeting schedule.